Help Getting Started

 If you wish to perform a mutation analysis, you should enter your sequence in FASTA format, check the "Mutation Analysis" checkbox, and input the residue number you wish to perform a mutation analysis on.
 A mutation analysis is not available for multiple sequences.
 If multiple sequences are input, only the first sequence will be analysed.

-For instance, if you wished to predict the hemolytic activity of all the mutants of you sequence where the first residue is mutated, you should enter the number 1 in the "Mutation Residue No." field.
-This will then predict the hemolytic activity of all 20 possible peptides (including the native peptide).
+For instance, if you wished to predict the antiviral activity of all the mutants of you sequence where the first residue is mutated, you should enter the number 1 in the "Mutation Residue No." field.
+This will then predict the antiviral activity of all 20 possible peptides (including the native peptide).